 Comparing clinical data between Ygalo® and the current standard of care in late-stage multiple myeloma indicates that treatment with Ygalo® increases overall survival, progression free survival and the number of patients with significant tumour burden reduction as well as being better tolerated by patients.

-The pivotal Phase 3 clinical study (OCEAN, OP-103) is currently enrolling and has been approved under the US Food and Drug Administration’s Special Protocol Assessment where Ygalo® will be compared directly against the current standard of care in patients suffering late-stage multiple myeloma started in June 2017.
+The pivotal Phase 3 clinical study (OCEAN, OP-103) is currently enrolling and has been approved under the US Food and Drug Administration’s Special Protocol Assessment.
+In the OCEAN study, Ygalo® is compared directly against the current standard of care in patients with relapsed or refractory multiple myeloma.

 As a rare condition, multiple myeloma is classified as an orphan disease in the US and Europe and Ygalo® has been granted orphan drug designation by the relevant authorities in both these jurisdictions.